-With construction-grade 3D printing taking off, it’s no wonder that companies would start inventing improved material solutions for construction issues.
-Previously, we’ve seen novel materials like hemp and peat, but now Purdue University is taking a new stab at good old cement itself.
-Specifically, the Purdue researchers have invented a 3D printed cement paste that gets stronger as it cracks.
+With construction 3D printing taking off, it’s no wonder that companies would start inventing improved material solutions for construction issues.
+Purdue University is taking a new stab at good old cement itself.
+Purdue researchers have invented a 3D printed cement paste that gets stronger as it cracks.
 Their bio-inspired design could potentially make construction stronger during wildfires and earthquakes.

 The design takes inspiration from the shells of arthropods such as lobsters and beetles.
 The overall structure interlocks in such a way as to spread damage between the printed layers of a material.
 This distribution acts like the difference in trying to break a bunch of uncooked spaghetti noodles as opposed to a single noodle.